 Fell in love with Meghalaya on its first sight

-After Shilong, I noticed the mountains change shapes from hills to walls.
+After Shillong, I noticed the mountains change shapes from hills to walls.
 The mountains no longer had slanting hill slopes as most of them do, but canyon like huge walls that had edges on the top.
 As this time it was wet everywhere it seemed like the mountains had come alive.
-The mountains were vibrantly green, clear and most of the big water falls simply vanished in the middle of the plunge.
-Waterfalls, streams and clouds were a common sight and most of them were very hard to reach.
-I haven’t yet reached Sohra and the sight was mind blowing.
+The mountains were vibrantly green, clear and most of the big waterfalls simply vanished in the middle of the plunge.
+Waterfalls, streams, and clouds were a common sight and most of them were very hard to reach.
+I haven’t yet reached Sohra and the sight was mind-blowing.
 People are awesome and mostly keep to themselves.
 Most of the people here do not speak in Hindi but are fluent in English, thanks to the Christian missionaries.
 Cleanliness is in the culture of the Khasi people and is evident from their villages and markets.
-But it seems like they are yet to adapt to the beliefs of the people of rest of India as most of the litter was due to the visitors.
+But it seems like they are yet to adapt to the beliefs of the people of the rest of India as most of the litter was due to the visitors.

 Waterfalls are the jewels of Meghalaya

 Meghalaya has all seasons in a year and the terrain changes accordingly.
 The lush green terrain changes spectacularly to yellow, brown and then black during the dry season.
 I could not believe it when someone in Genni’s Kitchen; where I had most of my meals, told me that during the dry season there is water scarcity and the terrain changes its colours.
 The best season to visit Meghalaya is the monsoons, it is unlike anywhere else in India.
 Most of the waterfalls come alive only during the wet season as they tend to run dry within a week without rains.
 It feels like the rains fill the region with life.
 A lot of them don’t even have names and most of them are not known to many locals either.